pixelnest/presskit.html/README.md

 That's mainly why we built **presskit.html** — that's how we make our websites, and we can integrate our presskits more easily this way.

-We have also added some nice little things (like a "Press Copy Request" button, widgets integration, relations between products or an optional hamburger menu, for example) and created a more robust implementation of presskit() (which is, unfortunately, un-maintained since 2014).
+We have also added some nice little things (like thumbnails generation, a "Press Copy Request" button, widgets integration, relations between products or an optional hamburger menu, for example) and created a more robust implementation of presskit() (which is, unfortunately, un-maintained since 2014).

 However, _we have tried to be as close as possible to the original presskit format and style._ In fact, comparing the output of **presskit.html** with the one of presskit() should be almost indistinguishable.